JadeLee274/anomaly/README.md

-# anomaly
+# About this repository:

-Repo for anomaly detection study.
-Mainly for studying papers, codes, and running experiments.
+This repository is for anomaly detection study; mainly about studying papers, codes, and running experiments by myself.
 Each architecture-based topics are listed below.

 # Attention & Transformer-based